Swetrix/cq-source-swetrix/docs/configuration.md

 - `timezone` (string, optional)

   The timezone to use for the time range.
 The default is Etc/GMT.
 You can use any timezone supported by [day.js](https://day.js.org/docs/en/timezone/timezone/) library.

+- `concurrrency` (int, optional, default: `1000`)

+  Best effort maximum number of Go routines to use.
+Lower this number to reduce memory usage.